RetroAchievements/docs/docs/guidelines/users/global-leaderboard-and-achievement-hunting-rules.md

 In the cases where you should have unlocked the achievement but it didn't trigger or it didn't get registered in the site due to a network problem, you should [follow the steps described in FAQ to request a manual unlock](/general/faq#how-do-i-request-a-manual-unlock).

-**NOTE**: make sure you are using the latest release version of an approved supported emulator.
+**NOTE**: make sure you are using the latest release version of an approved hardcore-compliant emulator.

 ### 2. Do not earn achievements in a way that contradicts what the description asks. {#not-allowed-2}